wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/101-cabinet-decision-no-762.md

 The following is the series of observations referred to in paragraph 15 ofthe decision:–

  _Paragraph 185:_|  Considering the sentence ‘Given the most favourable circumstances, this readjustment period could be short, and thereafter Australian military deployments in South–East Asia would become unnecessary’, the Cabinet felt that its attitude would be more accurately and fully expressed, particularly since there might be other factors to be considered, by indicating that ‘Australian military deployments in South-East Asia could become unnecessary from a strictly military point of view’.
 ---|---
  _Paragraph 189:_|  Consonant with its earlier expression of views regarding the area of Australian involvement (see paragraph 6) the Cabinet preferred that the words ‘and Thailand’ be removed from the final sentence—considering that support was subsumed within the SEATO obligation.
  _Paragraph 192:_|  In sub-paragraph (b), the Cabinet noted that its commitments to Malaysia did not extend to East Malaysia—this was put not so that the question of involvement in a particular situation in East Malaysia could not be considered but so that the limit of _commitment_ would be clear.
 Although the further detail of paragraph 202 was noted in explanation of sub-paragraph (e) in the list of requirements for forces, the Cabinet indicated, on the ground that no special forces would be sought for the ‘other areas’ referred to, it did not wish to endorse the inclusion of this sub-paragraph.
 As a general comment on the preamble, the Cabinet observed that the phrase ‘along with’ was to be read as conjunctive rather than additive.

-[_matter omitted_]
+[ _matter omitted_ ]

 1 See Document 99.

 2 Not published here.
 See Document 99 for paragraphs 178 and 179.

+[NAA: A5619, C470 PART 2]